 At Ormiston Academies Trust the purpose of the curriculum is based on our purpose as a Trust:

-We are developing a curriculum statement and set of principals in collaboration with our schools, to ensure it meets the needs and requirements of our teachers and pupils.
+We have developed a curriculum statement and set of principles in collaboration with our schools, to ensure it meets the needs and requirements of our teachers and pupils.
 Our view of the curriculum is that:

 It extends between the ages of 2 and 19.

 It includes both the formal timetabled curriculum and all the informal learning and development that occurs outside the timetable.

 It is a plan or strategy for progression for our pupils: how we move them from a state where they have not acquired specific knowledge, skills, experience and dispositions, to a state where they have acquired these.

 It encompasses everything that pupils acquire: what they know, what they can do, what experiences they have had and how they are likely to behave.

 It involves a deliberate choice to select, from all the possible knowledge, skills, experiences and dispositions, those which we believe pupils should acquire.